-Journalist Eric Boehlert dead at age of 57 after being struck by train while on bike
+‘Fierce defender of truth’: Journalist Eric Boehlert dies at 57

-Boehlert was a frequent guest on television and radio, and often appeared to discuss the media and politics on CNN and CNBC.

-He was a founding editor of Salon magazine, a fellow with Media Matters, and a former writer on the music industry at Rolling Stone and Billboard magazines.
+Boehlert was riding his bike in Montclair, New Jersey, where he lived with his wife and two children when a NJ Transit train fatally struck him on 4 April around 10pm.

+His wife Tracy Breslin told The New York Daily News that “as much as he was a fierce defender of truth ... he was the kindest, coolest guy.”

-“Eric was filled with vibrant enthusiasms and interests in life as a loving husband, father, sibling, uncle and friend,” added a family statement.
+“Eric was filled with vibrant enthusiasms and interests in life as a loving husband, father, sibling, uncle and friend,” according to a family statement.

+“Through his journalism, social media, books, and appearances on CNN and MSNBC, Eric was a fierce defender of democracy, social justice and truth in media,” the statement reads.
+“He was fearless and brilliant in his investigation of hypocrisies and double standards in the media, and his contribution was priceless.”

+A statement from Salon called his death “a huge loss to media criticism and progressive journalism.”

+Broadcast journalist Soledad O’Brien remembered him as “a fierce and fearless defender of the truth.”

+“Eric was an amazing friend.
+He fought to rescue journalism and democracy, which need saving,” she said.

-Former Secretary of State and presidential candidate Hillary Clinton said that she was “devastated for his family and friends and will miss his critical work to counteract misinformation and media bias.”
+Former US Secretary of State and 2016 Democratic nominee for president Hillary Clinton said she is “devastated for his family and friends and will miss his critical work to counteract misinformation and media bias.
+What a loss.”

 Register for free to continue reading